Eddie-Burbank/DildoFox-Vaniila/README.md

 While the ROOT directory in C:\Program Files\ is named DildoFox, the profile and cache folders are still named Mozilla.
 These can be found in their usual places at C:\Users\*UserName*\AppData\Local\Mozilla and C:\Users\*UserName*\AppData\Roaming\Mozilla respectively.

-Since I used a custom installer for the package, this build of Firefox will not make any registry entries.

 You may notice within the policies.json and mozilla.cfg files that there are no (sanitizeOnShutdown) settings.
 I had these enabled at first, but when I was testing the build, firefox would be extremely memory instensive in the task manager with many processes.
 It would also hang on exit leaving the processes running and would generate cache in the /Temp folder.
 After much trial and error, I found that it was the Sanitize settings doing this.
 They clashed with the history and cookie policies in place so I got rid of them.
 The browser is set to private browsing mode at all times so when you close Firefox, everything is cleared anyway.
 Not having the Sanitize settings, wont affect the privacy or the clearing of data at all.
 They are however enabled in the user.js and when using this file there are no issues with processes, caching or hanging on exit.

-You should be reminded to delete all folders in the C:\Users\*User*\AppData\Local\Mozilla\Firefox\Profiles\*Profile*\ except \startupCache as this is the only folder that generates cache.
+You should be reminded to delete all folders in the C:\Users\*UserName*\AppData\Local\Mozilla\Firefox\Profiles\*Profile*\ except \startupCache as this is the only folder that generates cache, but delete the contents of this folder often.
 And please, delete as much of your system cache as regularly as you can!

 If you are having trouble with Captcha's, things to check or alter are: